 SESNZ has developed an accreditation and quality assurance scheme for professionals working within the field of sport and exercise science.
-All accreditation levels and protocols were reviewed in 2013 and the Clinical Exercise Physiologist (CEP) accreditation was reviewed again in 2015.

-This scheme enables professionals to be recognised for their expertise by those outside this field, to ensure appropriate levels of professionalism and safety for the public and align our field with other professions.
+This scheme enables professionals to be recognised for their expertise by those outside this field, to ensure appropriate levels of professionalism and safety for the public, and align our field with other professions.

 SESNZ recognises accreditation needs to accommodate those already working within the field, and those currently studying.